Charles W. Chesnutt: Legal and writing career

 Because his novels posed a more direct challenge to current sociopolitical conditions, they were not as popular among readers as his stories, which had portrayed antebellum society.
 But, among the era's literary writers, Chesnutt was well-respected.
-For instance, in 1905, he was invited to Mark Twain's 70th-birthday party in New York City.
+For example, in 1905, he was invited to Mark Twain's 70th-birthday party in New York City.
 Although Chesnutt's stories met with critical acclaim, poor sales of his novels doomed his hopes of a self-supporting literary career.
 His last novel, The Colonel's Dream, was published in 1905 and detailed the actions of an ex-Confederate colonel returning to his hometown in North Carolina with hopes of reviving the town.

 He produced a play called Mrs. Darcy's Daughter in 1906, however, it did not make much money and was deemed a failure.
-Afterward, aside from a few small pieces, Chesnutt did not write or publish much of anything before his eventual death in 1932.
+After that, Chesnutt returned his focus to his legal career, though he did continue to write fiction.
+However, he never found the same level of publishing success that he had earlier in his career.

 Writing

 In style and subject matter, the writings of Charles Chesnutt straddle the divide between the local color school of American writing and literary realism.

-One of Chesnutt's most important works was The Conjure Woman (1899), a collection of stories set in postbellum North Carolina.
+One of Chesnutt's important works was The Conjure Woman (1899), a collection of stories set in postbellum North Carolina.
 The lead character Uncle Julius, a formerly enslaved man, entertains a white couple from the North, who have moved to the farm, with fantastical tales of antebellum plantation life.
-Julius' tales feature such supernatural elements as haunting, transfiguration, and conjuring, which were typical of Southern African-American folk tales.
+Julius's tales feature such supernatural elements as haunting, transfiguration, and conjuring, which were typical of Southern African-American folk tales.
 But Uncle Julius is also telling the stories in ways crafted to achieve his own goals and care for his circle.
 Julius' tales are similar to Joel Chandler Harris' collection of folktales, the Uncle Remus tales, but differ in that they indirectly provide commentary on slavery and racial inequality, and the psychological and social effects therein.
 Controversially, some argue that these stories reinforce African American stereotypes, but for the most part, critics typically agree that the stories are elevated by their allegorical depiction of racial injustice.
 Seven of the Uncle Julius tales were collected in The Conjure Woman.
 Chesnutt wrote a total of fourteen Uncle Julius tales, the remainder of which were later collected in The Conjure Woman and Other Conjure Tales, edited by Richard H. Brodhead and published posthumously in 1993.

-In 1899 Chesnutt published his The Wife of His Youth and Other Stories of the Color-Line, a collection of short stories in the realist vein.
-He explored many themes that also were used by 20th-century Black writers:especially the prevalence of color prejudice" among blacks, "the dangers of 'passing', the bitterness of mulatto offspring..., the pitfalls of urban life and intermarriage in the North, and the maladministration of justice in the small towns of the South.
+In 1899, Chesnutt published his The Wife of His Youth and Other Stories of the Color-Line, a collection of short stories in the realist vein.
+He explored many themes that also were used by 20th-century black writers:especially the prevalence of color prejudice" among blacks, "the dangers of 'passing', the bitterness of mulatto offspring..., the pitfalls of urban life and intermarriage in the North, and the maladministration of justice in the small towns of the South.